DigitalPublishingToolkit/TOD18-Geoblocking/md/16BozdagTurkey.md

 Unfortunately, there is no transparency about which websites are currently being blocked.
 However, activist groups are working to compile public lists of these blocked websites.
-One example is the anonymous collective behind the Engelli Web (“Blocked Web”) project.
+One example is the anonymous collective behind the Engelli Web ('Blocked Web') project.
 According to their research, the most commonly blocked category of websites contain “obscene” content.
 These are not only pornographic websites, but for example also websites that contain any sort of nudity or homosexual content.
 Among these websites there is an increasing number of video and video series sites.
-Then there are the sites blocked for political reasons – for example, pro-Kurdish websites such as Fırat News or Yeni Özgür Politika According to Engelli Web*,* more than 80,000 websites are blocked as of May 2015.[^11BozdagTurkey_9]
+Then there are the sites blocked for political reasons – for example, pro-Kurdish websites such as Fırat News or Yeni Özgür Politika According to Engelli Web, more than 80,000 websites are blocked as of May 2015.[^11BozdagTurkey_9]

 Other activist groups in Turkey, such as Alternatif Bilisim Dernegi, the